signebedi/signebedi.github.io/_posts/2023-07-25-hello-world.md

 #### IV.
 Interfaces

 I am somebody who primarily views the world through the lens of interfaces.
 Facilitating interconnectivity between things that are understood to be different-in-kind is a deeply pleasing process that is, to me, its own reward.
-The concept of an interface is typically applied to man-made systems, instruments, and ideas; but this concept is useful in other areas of life.
+The concept of an interface is something we typically apply to man-made systems, instruments, and ideas; but this concept is useful in other areas of life.
 What I appreciated about the moment I spent in the Beaver River was the sparks of interconnectivity I felt between myself and the world around me, and it was my attention to the world around me that fastened me to it in that moment.
 Throughout my life, I have often drunk when I was thirsty and clothed myself when I was cold but, in the theme of Wallace's essay, this was a rare moment where I could recognize that it was indeed water that I was swimming in.
-I sat in the Beaver River for awhile before, standing up, I felt a warm breeze wrap itself around my body, recalling a verse I had memorized for a high school English class. <d-footnote>Chaucer (c.
+I sat in the Beaver River for awhile before, standing up, I felt a warm breeze wrap itself around my body, recalling a verse from high school English. <d-footnote>Chaucer (c.
 1400).
 1.1.</d-footnote>

 <div class="poem">
     <div class="stanza">